wzanbaichi/tiny-image-cli/README.md

 ## 📖Description
 >
-> A Cli tool for compress image files
+> A CLI tool for compress image files

 ## 🚀Usage